-As part of our Franchise Success Stories we asked UFC Gym franchisee and business owner, Lee Holland (Norfolk, VA), to share a little bit about how he first became part of this incredible franchise system and what he has experienced as UFC Gym owner over the years.
+Franchisee and business owner of UFC GYM, Lee Holland, to shares how he first became part of this incredible franchise system and what he has experienced as UFC Gym owner over the years.

 Please tell us a little bit about your history with UFC GYM.
 How long have you been with the company?